jzhoulab/orca/README.md

 ### Questions and feedbacks
 Thank you very much for using Orca.
-If you have any question or feedback, you can let us know at orca-user@googlegroups.com.
+If you have any question or feedback, you can let us know at the [orca-users Google group](https://groups.google.com/g/orca-users).
 If you found a bug, you can file a Github issue with details for reproducing the bug.
 Orca is completely free for any non-commercial and academic use, please contact us for other applications.